JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 <note>

-Since TeamCity 10.0.2, if the System Administrator creates users without password with several authentication modes enabled on the server including the [Built-in](#Built-in+Authentication) one, and later changes authorization from mixed one to the build\-in one, users with no password will be unable to log in to TeamCity.
+If the System Administrator creates users without a password with several authentication modes enabled on the server including the [Built-in](#Built-in+Authentication) one, and later changes authorization from mixed one to the build-in one, users with no password will be unable to sign in to TeamCity.
 </note>

 It is possible to use a combination of internal and external authentication.
 The recommended approach is to configure [LDAP Integration](ldap-integration.md) for your internal employees first and then to add [Built-in](#Built-in+Authentication) authentication for external users.

 1. Switch to advanced mode with the corresponding link on the __Administration | Authentication__ page.
 2. Click __Add Module__ and select a module from the drop-down menu.